yasirarafaat1/ss-public-school/README.md

 The gallery management system allows administrators to upload, organize, and manage images directly from the admin panel.

+## Class and Student Management System

+The admin panel also includes a comprehensive class and student management system that allows administrators to:
+- Manage classes with Roman numeral class numbers (Ist, IInd, IIIrd, etc.) and alphanumeric class codes (A101, B305, etc.)
+- Manage academic sessions (e.g., "2025 to 2026")
+- Add, edit, and delete student information including personal details
+- Assign students to classes for specific sessions with roll numbers
+- Search and filter students

+All data is stored in Supabase tables with proper relationships and constraints.

 ## License

 ISC